-7.1.2.1 Signaling of Dynamic and Static Multicast Session SAs when MDF is Disabled
+7.1.2.1 Signaling of Dynamic and Static Multicast Session SAs when MDF is Disabled8

 If a CM does not support Multicast DSID Forwarding, the CMTS MUST NOT signal Dynamic SAs to the CM in a REG-RSP or DBC-REQ message.
-For CMs that do not support MDF, the CMTS MUST signal SAs using the DOCSIS 1.1/2.0 Dynamic Security Association mechanism described in Annex C. For backwards compatibility, the CM MUST support dynamic SA-MAP messaging as described in Annex C.
+For CMs that do not support MDF, the CMTS MUST signal SAs using the DOCSIS 1.1/2.0 Dynamic Security Association mechanism described in Annex C.

 If the CMTS disables MDF for a CM that supports MDF, the CMTS MUST NOT signal SAs used for encrypted multicast sessions using DBC-REQ to this CM.
 The CMTS may signal SAs for other purposes to MDF-disabled CMs using DBC-REQ or REG-RSP(-MP).
 The CM MUST accept SA Descriptor Encodings in REG-RSP (-MP), even if this message disables MDF.
-If the CMTS disables MDF on a CM that supports MDF, the CMTS MUST signal SAs for encrypting IP multicast traffic to this CM using the DOCSIS 1.1/2.0 Dynamic Security Association mechanism described in Annex C. If the CMTS disables MDF, the CM MUST signal SAs using the DOCSIS 1.1/2.0 Dynamic Security Association mechanism described in Annex C.
+If the CMTS disables MDF on a CM that supports MDF, the CMTS MUST signal SAs for encrypting IP multicast traffic to this CM using the DOCSIS 1.1/2.0 Dynamic Security Association mechanism described in Annex C.